Slovenia's liberals and populists neck and neck, preliminary results show

 LJUBLJANA, Slovenia (AP) — Slovenia's governing liberals and opposition right-wing populists were neck and neck after a highly contested parliamentary election on Sunday, near-complete preliminary results showed, heralding a period of political uncertainty in the small European Union country.

-Both Prime Minister Robert Golob’s center-left Freedom Movement and the right-wing Slovenian Democratic Party, or SDS, led by ex-premier Janez Jansa — an admirer of U.S. President Donald Trump — won a little over 28% of the vote, the State Election Commission said after counting some 97% of the ballots.
+Prime Minister Robert Golob’s center-left Freedom Movement won 28.5% of the votes while the right-wing Slovenian Democratic Party, or SDS, led by ex-premier Janez Jansa — an admirer of U.S. President Donald Trump — had 28.1%, the State Election Commission said after counting some 99% of the ballots.

 The vote on Sunday was seen as a key test of whether the EU member nation stays on its liberal course or sways toward the right.
 The undecided outcome also reflects deep divisions among Slovenia's 1.7 million eligible voters.